anza-xyz/wallet-adapter/README.md

 require('@solana/wallet-adapter-react-ui/styles.css');

 export const Wallet: FC = () => {
-    // Can be set to 'devnet', 'testnet', or 'mainnet-beta' const network = WalletAdapterNetwork.Devnet;
+    // The network can be set to 'devnet', 'testnet', or 'mainnet-beta'. const network = WalletAdapterNetwork.Devnet;

-    // You can also provide a custom RPC endpoint const endpoint = useMemo(() => clusterApiUrl(network), [network]);
+    // You can also provide a custom RPC endpoint. const endpoint = useMemo(() => clusterApiUrl(network), [network]);

     // @solana/wallet-adapter-wallets includes all the adapters but supports tree shaking and lazy loading --
     // Only the wallets you configure here will be compiled into your application, and only the dependencies
-    // of wallets that your users connect to will be loaded const wallets = useMemo(
+    // of wallets that your users connect to will be loaded. const wallets = useMemo(
         () => [
             new PhantomWalletAdapter(),